resoai/TileBoard/README.md

     * Full documentation on fields is below
     */
    fields: {},
+   /** type: HISTORY **/
+   entity: 'sensor.temperatur_innen_gefiltert', // Entity ID (or an array of IDs) to render history for.
+Default: entity `id` of the tile itself
+   offset: 24*3600*1000*5, // Start point of the history counting from now().
+Default: one day
+   options: { elements: {point: {radius: 3}}}, // Chart options.
+Refer to https://www.chartjs.org/.
    /** type: GAUGE **/
    /* Object containing gauge settings.
 Refer to https://ashish-chopra.github.io/angular-gauge/#!#documentation */
    settings: {